 For younger players the additional Child mode grants a more supportive experience, allowing them to familiarise themselves with what precisely is required of them.
 Whilst there’s barely any challenge flexed at the player it’s an accessible start to finding your feet, with coloured tans simply needing to be matched up with their relevant, coloured spot in the puzzle.
 Ultimately turning everything into a paint-by-numbers… or shapes, that is.

 Progression across any mode rewards you with Mayan totems that unlock additional tangrams for you to tackle, and with the game boasting 612 tangrams to solve there’s certainly plenty to sink your teeth into.
 Whilst there’s no variety beyond completing a relentless assault of tangrams, it’s still open to quick burst play from time to time when you want to give yourself a mental challenge.

-Control input is suitably swift, with players maneuvering pieces at a mere drag of the stylus.
+Control input is suitably swift, with players manoeuvring pieces at a mere drag of the stylus.
 Flipping them requires you to simply tap twice, whilst each corner acts as a swivel point for you to rotate them into position.
 Tans flash red when they aren’t positioned correctly, at times requiring you to align them more snugly than you’d perhaps expect.

-Needless to say Tangram Style won’t appeal to all, but amounts to being a promising start for Moving Player’s Nintendo eShop output.
+Needless to say, Tangram Style won’t appeal to all but amounts to being a promising start for Moving Player’s Nintendo eShop output.
 Those looking for geometrical riddles to test their brain will find much to enjoy here, though those that don’t won’t suddenly find themselves a puzzle convert.